HazardousPeach/hazardouspeach.github.io/index.md

 I taught
 [CSE333](https://courses.cs.washington.edu/courses/cse333/24su/) at
-the University of Washington in the Summer of 2024, and I'll be teaching it again the Summer of 2025.
+the University of Washington in the Summers of 2024, and 2025.

 Publications
 ------------